 The J.D./M.P.H. program is comprised of two individual degrees.
-A student in this program is expected to complete the required 85 academic credits for the J.D. at Georgetown, as well as the 80 units necessary for the M.P.H. at the Johns Hopkins Bloomberg School of Public Health, in four years.
-Students may request, by written petition, to apply 10 M.P.H. units (equivalent to 6 J.D. credits) to their J.D. academic credit requirement.
+A student in this program is expected to complete the required 85 academic credits for the J.D. degree at Georgetown and the 80 units necessary for the M.P.H. degree at the Johns Hopkins Bloomberg School of Public Health in four years.
+J.D./M.P.H. students may request, by written petition, to apply 10 M.P.H. units (equivalent to 6 J.D. credits) to their J.D. academic credit requirement.

-• 31 credits in required first-year law program;
+30 credits of the required first-year law program;

-• 11 months (starting in July) in residence at the Johns Hopkins Bloomberg School of Public Health.
+11 months (starting in July) in residence at the Johns Hopkins Bloomberg School of Public Health.
 During this period, students complete a series of M.P.H. core courses.
-While at the Johns Hopkins Bloomberg School of Public Health, they are also required to take: Public Health and the Law, and one course (among several options) devoted to ethics and public health.
+While at the Johns Hopkins Bloomberg School of Public Health, a student's required courses will include Public Health and the Law and one course devoted to ethics and public health.
 Students are also directed to suggested elective courses;

 During the final two years at the Law Center students are strongly urged to take the Advanced Health Law seminar, Administrative Law (not required for students who have completed Government Processes in Curriculum B), Constitutional Law II, and at least one additional seminar in health law, biomedical ethics, law and science, or a related subject; and